JNEID123/RepData_PeerAssessment1/PA1_template.md

     ## Saving 7 x 5 in image

 # Are there differences in activity patterns between weekdays and weekends?

-Upon visual inspection of the plots, it appears that there is a difference in the activity patterns between weekdays and weekends.
+“Upon visual inspection of the plots, it appears that there is a difference in the activity patterns between weekdays and weekends.
 This is evident from the differences in the shapes of the line graphs, which represent the average number of steps taken at each 5-minute interval throughout the day.
-To confirm this, we performed a statistical test (t-test, Wilcoxon, or two-way ANOVA depending on your choice), which indicated a significant difference (p-value &lt; 0.05).
-Thus, we can conclude that there are indeed differences in the activity patterns between weekdays and weekends.
+To confirm this, I performed a statistical test (t-test, Wilcoxon, and two-way ANOVA (while one would suffice all were per my choice and fun), which indicated a significant difference (p-value &lt; 0.05).
+Thus, I can conclude that there are indeed differences in the activity patterns between weekdays and weekends.”